Pelvic Floor Muscle Exercises and Bladder Training

 Normally, the bladder can hold urine for 2 to 4 hours–then you feel the urge to urinate–and should be able to walk to the bathroom and urinate normally.
 Women with overactive bladder (OAB) feel a sudden and immediate urge to urinate.
 This is called urgency.
 This urgency may lead to urine leakage.
 Bladder training can help hold the urine longer and overcome that gotta-go sensation without medicines or surgery.

-Screenshot 75 - Pelvic Floor Muscle Exercises And Bladder Training 3
+Screenshot 75 - Pelvic Floor Muscle Exercises and Bladder Training 3

 Bladder training programs involve urinating on a schedule.
 Over time, you increase the time between bathroom trips.
 This helps to increase the amount of urine that your bladder can hold.
 The goal of bladder training is to feel less need to rush to the bathroom frequently.
 Here are the steps to better bladder control: